ELopez2657/Power_Bi_P2_Super_Store/README.md

 ## Conclusion:
 The Superstore sales report in the US reveals key trends.
 Standard shipping leads with $196 million, followed by bookcases at $118 million.
 Furniture dominates at $338 million.
 The West region tops sales with 32%.
 Cash on Delivery (COD) is preferred at 39.7%.
 Notably, sales per order surge from $300k on January 1st to $2.3 million on January 15th.
 Looking ahead, forecasting sales for each order over 15 days is essential.
-These insights guide Superstore's strategy to optimize shipping, product categories, regions, and payment methods amidst rising sales per order.
+These insights guide Superstore's strategy to optimize shipping, product categories, regions, and payment methods amidst rising sales per order